scarydoors/currency-converter-react/README.md

-I found out quite recently about Redux Toolkit and it looks great in regards to reducing boilerplate and ease of development however I have used the technically deprecated version of Redux where you'd manually roll all the immutable state logic and such, but if Redux Toolkit is preferred it will be easy to pick up.
+I found out quite recently about Redux Toolkit and it looks great in regards to reducing boilerplate and ease of development however I have used the version of Redux without Redux Toolkit where you'd manually roll all the immutable state logic and such, but if Redux Toolkit is preferred it will be easy to pick up.